Heckrexter/Gemini-CLI/README.md

     ```shell
     gemini
     ```
 8. **NOTE**: If you move the Gemini-CLI folder after setup you will have to edit the line 3 of the gemini.sh file.
 Replace the current path text with the new path for your folder.
+Please also do the same in the historydb.py file

 ## Known limitations:-
 - Input backtracting is broken.